 - Marinate beef in wine, oil, thyme and pepper 4 hours at room temp or overnight in the refrigerator.

-- In large pan, cook bacon until soft.
+- In a large pan, cook bacon until soft.

 - Add garlic and onion, sautÃ©eing until soft.